 Tank porn: that’s what Wargaming’s flagship free-to-play game really is.
 Loads of lovely, incredibly detailed tanks for you to drool over before rolling them into battle.
 Hundreds of these glorious machines can be researched, unlocked and purchased as you gain experience and resources from every tense match.

 World of Tanks is a game you can dip your toes into, play for a bit, and have fun.
-On the surface it’s simple, arcade-y, even, but underneath the chassis is the loud, angry engine of a serious sim.
+On the surface it’s simple, arcade-like, even, but underneath the chassis is the loud, angry engine of a serious sim.
 How vulnerable is the machine gun port of the Tiger II?
 Where are the soft spots on the indomitable IS-3?
 What’s the effective armour thickness of the T-32’s upper glacis?
 Armour penetration, angles, weak spots – this is the stuff you need to know.

 To taste victory time after time, to work your way up the tank tiers and eventually get your name on leaderboards, you need to make a significant investment.
 It would feel a bit like work if this wasn’t a game about blowing up tanks, which never stops being fun.
 There’s a depth and complexity to World of Tanks that doesn’t become apparent until you’ve gotten to know the game.
 And with constant updates, new maps, modes, features, and an audience of 140 million World of Tanks players, you’re always learning.
 It’s worth it to see your enemies turned into smouldering wrecks, though.

 World of Warships